xmclallen/AirDnD-api/docs/notes.md

   * to get the dependencies at any time, run the command `pip freeze > requirements.txt`

 In development, when you want to run a flask app you must run `export FLASK_APP=<your_py_file_here>` at least once.
 From there, you can execute `flask run` and it will create your server

+### Atom Text Editor Integration

+Why not complicate things by learning multiple processes at once?
+I started using the Atom editor, which is really nice actually.
+It has built in git support (or maybe it is github specific, idk yet).
+It can give you a more GUI approach to version control and seems nice.
+It can even push to your repo when you click a button.
+However, it needs to be authenticated of course.

+I've set up multi-factor or SSH for my GitHub account, so it wont accept just a username and password over https.
+Instead, i needed to create a user access token and provide that as a password.
+It saved, nothing else needed, done!